-The trapezoid five storey building located in the castle square is the Nuovo Castle.
-In 1990, it became the seat of City Council and is the site of the Palatina Chapel.
+The trapezoid five storey building located in the castle square is the Castel Nuovo.
+In 1990, it became the seat of the City Council and it is the site of the Palatina Chapel.
 Within this fascinating wonder is a maze of streets and alleyways that are begging to be explored.

 In the early 16th century, the Qartieri Spangoli sprang up.
 Today it is bordered by Via Toledo and Corso Vittorio Emanuele.
 Under Spanish rule, Naples was transformed with the building of palaces, churches and roads, including the extraordinary Via Toledo.